Toured the capitol? Explored old town? Then discover Sacramento's Midtown, a stroller's paradise of shops, galleries, and balmy alfresco dining.

 Sacramento's reputation as a cow town persisted long after the herds had actually left.
 As the western terminus of the nation's first transcontinental railroad, the city was a natural gathering point for cattlemen, although later the bovine references probably had more to do with state legislators who stampeded out of town to the suburbs every night.
-"But people are starting to realize that Sacramento isn't a cow town anymore," says Diane Tempest, whose Galleria Tempest shares space with Blooming Art in the Midtown district, the city's lively eating and schmoozing hot spot.
+"But people are starting to realize that Sacramento isn't a cow town anymore," says Diane Tempest, from Galleria Tempest in the Midtown district, the city's lively eating and schmoozing hot spot.
 A wildly popular art walk through the neighborhood's galleries and boutiques on the second Saturday evening of every month has helped transform Sacramento's sundown stampede into a galloping nightlife.

 The alluring mix that makes Midtown a draw is reflected in Tempest's combination of work by local artists, her daughter's cutting-edge floral designs, and the wine bar next door.
 A block away at Bows and Arrows, vintage furniture and clothing treasures share what co-owner Olivia Coelho calls "three thousand square feet of '60s and '70s awesomeness."